 In part 4 we look at matching a diesel generator to your UPS system.

-Well matched UPS and generator for IT mission-critical applications requires an on-line UPS that can accommodate most frequency variations.
-There should also be a properly sized generator that will absorb most voltage variations.
+You will require an on-line UPS matched with a generator that can accommodate most frequency variations for IT mission-critical applications.
+The generator should also be a properly sized generator that will handle most voltage variations.
 Further insurance can be provided by an electronic governor on the generator and an in-phase monitor on the automatic transfer switch.

 Shop UPS by Clicking a Popular Brand